 Employment-Based Immigration

-There are two pathways to employment-based benefits – nonimmigrant visa status and lawful permanent resident status also known as “green card” status.
+When it comes to employment-based immigration, there are two pathways to employment-based benefits – nonimmigrant visa status and lawful permanent resident status also known as “green card” status.

 Principe Immigration Law works with employers and business owners to strategize the best and most expedient nonimmigrant visa options.
 With Principe Immigration Law, clients will gain the insights of an experienced immigration attorney who will recommend strategies that are customized to each client’s industry and circumstances.
 Principe Immigration Law understands the wide range of visa categories available to employers.
 Principe Immigration Law works with our clients to identify the pathway that makes sense for them.
 We have expertise and experience in preparing and facilitating visa applications for temporary employment on behalf of international workers in these nonimmigrant visa categories: